gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 ____
 </details>

-# Overview
+# Access Control Overview

 This document will discuss the types of access controls available and then reveal the methods to apply these access controls through the Datastore User Interface.

-# What access controls are available for datastore datasets?
+## What access controls are available for datastore datasets?

 There are three access rights to consider: